RMerl/asuswrt-merlin.ng/README-merlin.txt

 Concerning privacy:

-The only call back made by this firmware to me is when it checks for the availability of a new version, which can be disabled if desired.
+The only call back made by this firmware to me is when it checks for the availability of a new version.
+The automated check can be disabled if desired.
 More info on the Wiki:

 https://github.com/RMerl/asuswrt-merlin/wiki/RMerl/asuswrt-merlin/wiki/Privacy-disclosure